 A solid mix of traditional and digital marketing strategies is essential to address all stages of the sales lifecycle.
 Just because you operate an online based business doesn’t mean that you should ignore traditional marketing channels.
 Look at Blue Apron, for example; they have been very successful at filling their sales funnel with direct mail campaigns despite being an online business.

 The same holds true in reverse.
 Just because you operate a local B2B operation doesn’t mean that you should neglect digital marketing.
-In fact, if you do you are missing out on hugely successful marketing channels being successfully leveraged by hundreds and thousands of local B2B shops.
+In fact, if you do you are missing out on hugely successful integrated marketing channels being successfully leveraged by hundreds and thousands of local B2B shops.

 With Market Research, MARION Marketing can help you determine your customers’ needs for your products or services, and with a Marketing Plan, we can help you satisfy those needs with the right Marketing Mix – the right messaging, in the right media.